-Getting Permits For Work at Your House is Vital
+Getting Building Permits For Work at Your House is Vital

-In the end, getting the property permits is always a good idea.
+In the end, getting the proper building permits is always a good idea.

 The Temptation Of Avoiding Permits

 The temptation to avoid getting a permit for home improvements is something every owner faces at one point or another.
 It is understandable, as the cost of home improvements and additions is already high in many cases.